arjun3037/react-basics/notes/notes.md

 58. Whenever a state variable changes then React re-rendering the components.
 59. React use Reconcillation Algorithm( React Fiber).
 60. Virtual DOM is representation of real DOM in terms of JS objects
-61. React is very efficient to diff b/w the virtual DOM and render a new one, and  its kick in when setProperty call from useState hook.
+61. React is very efficient to diff b/w the virtual DOMs and render a new one, and  its kick in when setProperty call from useState hook.
 62. React Fiber is the new reconcillation engine in REACT 16.
 ITs main goal is to enable incremental rendering of the virtual DOMS.
 63. increamnetal rendeting which splits rendering work into chunks and spread it out over mupltiple frames.
 64. Two appraoches to fetch data from API.